-A Negative Declaration or Mitigated Negative Declaration must be submitted to the State Clearinghouse, in an electronic form as required by the Office of Planning and Research, regardless of whether the document must be circulated for review and comment by state agencies under State CEQA Guidelines section 15205 and 15206.
-The Negative Declaration or Mitigated Negative Declaration must be submitted via the Office of Planning and Research's CEQA Submit website (https://ceqasubmit.opr.ca.gov/Security/LogOn?ReturnUrl=%2f).
-The CEQA Submit website differentiates between environmental documents that do require review and comment by state agencies, and a "State Review Period" tab for submitting documents that do require review and comment by state agencies, and a "State Review Period" tab for submitting documents that do require review and comment by state agencies.
+A Negative Declaration or Mitigated Negative Declaration must be submitted to the State Clearinghouse, in an electronic form as required by the Office of Land Use and Climate Innovation, regardless of whether the document must be circulated for review and comment by state agencies under State CEQA Guidelines section 15205 and 15206.
+The Negative Declaration or Mitigated Negative Declaration must be submitted via the LCI's CEQA Submit website (https://ceqasubmit.lci.ca.gov/).
+The CEQA Submit website differentiates between environmental documents that do require review and comment by state agencies and those that do not require review and comment by state agencies, and a "State Review Period" tab for submitting documents that do require review and comment by state agencies.